dblock/code.dblock.org/_posts/2016/2016-02-15-backing-up-mongodb-databases-in-dokku-containers-to-dropbox.markdown

 {% endhighlight %}

 Note that only executables without an extension run from `/etc.cron.*/`, hence the name of the symbolic link is different from the script.

+#### Restoring Data

+The archive that [mongo:export produces](https://github.com/dokku/dokku-mongo/blob/master/functions#L115) is gzipped archive output of `mongodump`.
+To restore in Dokku, use `mongo:import`.
+To restore locally, run `mongorestore --gzip --archive=filename`.

 ### Neat